flsouto/htform/README.md

 ### Defining Placeholders

-Use can use the `placeholder` setter which is really just a shortcut for setting the field's 'placeholder' attribute:
+You can use the `placeholder` setter which is really just a shortcut for setting the field's 'placeholder' attribute:

 ```php
 <?php